appliedprobabilitydays/appliedprobabilitydays.github.io/program.markdown

 author_profile: false
 ---

-The Applied Probability Day 2026 will take place on April 24 in Mudd 301.
+The Applied Probability Day 2026 will take place on April 24 in Mudd 303 (talks) and Mudd 301 (catering).

 | 9:15am -- 9:45am | Registration |
 | 9:45am -- 10:00am | Welcome address by Dean Shih-Fu Chang |